MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/delete-deactivate-assignment-rule.md

 ---
-title: "Delete or deactivate an assignment rule"
+title: "Delete or deactivate an assignment rule (Sales Insights)"
-description: "Permanently delete an assignment rule that is no longer required in your organization, or deactivate to retain the rule in the application in inactive mode." ms.date: 10/08/2021 ms.topic: article
+description: "Permanently delete an assignment rule that is no longer required in your organization, or deactivate to retain the rule in the application in inactive mode." ms.date: 09/10/2021 ms.topic: article
 author: udaykirang
 ms.author: udag